 Intruder is a cloud-based vulnerability scanner and provides insights prioritized with added context eradicating the need for further analysis.

 Risks are mounting with each passing day, along with the risk of revenue loss and brand name at stake multiplying.
 Customers rely on businesses with their personal data; hence, protecting them is mandatory.
-Vulnerability assessment tools form the spine of all firms’ security mechanism, assuring real-time discovery of threats and weaknesses.
+Vulnerability assessment tools form the spine of all firm's security mechanisms, assuring real-time discovery of threats and weaknesses.
 Other than protecting from external threats, vulnerability scanners also offer other benefits, including:

-Affordability - Employing vulnerability scanners can be free or with minimum charges; in both cases, it is more affordable than employing full-time employees for the same.
+Affordability - Employing vulnerability scanning tools can be free or with minimum charges; in both cases, it is more affordable than employing full-time employees for the same.

-Quick and reliable - The vulnerability assessments tools are quicker and more reliable as they take just a few hours to identify and combat all threats.
+Quick and reliable - The vulnerability assessment tools are quicker and more reliable as they take just a few hours to identify and combat all threats.

 Performance - The scanners perform and are experts in treating almost all well-known risks, while humans might be restricted to excelling in only a few particular ones.

-Automated - All functions available on penetration testing tools are entirely automated to perform regular scans without manual intervention or involvement.
+Automated - All functions available on penetration testing is entirely automated to perform regular scans without manual intervention or involvement.

-No matter which vulnerability Assessment Scanning tool one chooses, its success will be entirely dependent on the business’s peculiar needs.
+No matter if someone chooses the best vulnerability scanner, its success will be entirely dependent on the business’s peculiar needs.
 It’s better to be careful about comprehending the business requirement fully before investing in one.

 Vulnerability assessment tools allow a systematic review of security weaknesses in any information system.
 It conducts an overall evaluation of the system to check how susceptible they are to any known vulnerabilities, assigning severity levels to those vulnerabilities, and recommending remediation or mitigation if the need arises.

-2. Why do we need a vulnerability assessment?
+2. Why do we need a vulnerability testing tool?

 Organizations with sensitive data are the most susceptible to cyber threats and attacks.

-Vulnerability assessment tools aid security researchers in detecting and fixing vulnerabilities, thus creating a safe cyber environment.
+Vulnerability testing tools aid security researchers in detecting and fixing vulnerabilities, thus creating a safe cyber environment.

-3. Which tool is recommended for open source vulnerability scanning?
+3. Which tool is recommended for open-source vulnerability scanners?

 Open Source vulnerability scanner identifies and mitigates possible risks associated with the open-source software within the code and associated dependencies.

-The ease of use and portability are the key reasons for its popularity, though it is not the fastest than other scanners.
+The ease of use and portability are the key reasons for its popularity, though it is not the fastest as other scanners.

-4. How do vulnerability assessment Scanning tools work?
+4. How do vulnerability assessment (VA) Scanning tools work?